11 Affordable Nature Gifts for Kids

 - 11 Ways to Enjoy Winter with Your Kids

 - Take A Winter Nature Walk

 - 13 Ideas for a Spring Nature Walk

 - 5 Tips for a Successful Nature Walk

 We love these guides!
 Find out more here: Exploring Nature with Kids: Take-Along Guides.

 2. Pocket Nature Guides

-We love these guides, too!
+These pocket sized guides make awesome nature gifts for kids.
+Our collection is ever-expanding and my boys use them regularly.
 They’re perfect for our on-the-go explorations.
 Read more about them here: On-the-Go Nature Guides for Kids.

 3. Young Birder’s Guide

 After much research, we selected The Young Birder’s Guide to Birds of North America (Peterson Field Guides) for Older Brother (7).
 He has really enjoyed it, and we’re all looking forward to using it more now that the weather’s turned colder and we’re keeping our bird feeders filled.